 Pardeeville in Columbia County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
-This historical marker and memorial is listed in this topic list: War, World I. A significant historical year for this entry is 1929.
+This historical marker is listed in this topic list: Notable Buildings.
+A significant historical year for this entry is 1934.

 Location.
-43° 32.539′ N, 89° 18.131′ W. Marker is in Pardeeville, Wisconsin, in Columbia County.
-Marker is at the intersection of North Main Street (State Highway 22) and Morton Street, on the left when traveling north on North Main Street.
-Marker is in Veterans' Memorial Park.
+43° 32.225′ N, 89° 18.026′ W. Marker is in Pardeeville, Wisconsin, in Columbia County.
+Marker is on North Main Street (State Highway 22) 0.1 miles north of Chestnut Street (County Highway P), on the left when traveling north.
+Marker is attached to the front right corner of the library building.
 Touch for map.
-Marker is in this post office area: Pardeeville WI 53954, United States of America.
+Marker is at or near this postal address: 119 North Main Street, Pardeeville WI 53954, United States of America.
 Touch for directions.